-Instructions for students to confirm their insurance cover and maintain their registration with Student International Travel Risk Management Procedure (August 2021) the risk management provider are provided in all SMART applications.
-Students are also directed to read the information about insurance and managing their safety while overseas on the Applicant Support page on the Study Overseas website.
+Instructions for students to confirm their insurance cover and maintain their registration with the risk management provider are provided in all GLAS applications.
+Students are also directed to read the information about insurance and managing their safety while overseas on the Preparing to Go page on the Study Overseas website.

-For high risk destinations, the Division of University Operations Finance and Procurement Services "Request for Approval to Travel to a High Risk Destination" form requires the identification of risks and prescription of actions to be taken to minimise the risks.
+For hazardous destinations, the Division of University Operations Finance and Procurement Services "Request for Approval to Travel to a High Risk Destination" form requires the identification of risks and prescription of actions to be taken to minimise the risks.